 Your skin produces more collagen

 During sleep, there’s an increase in certain body processes linked to cell repair and growth, including that of the collagen in your skin.
 This is largely due to an increase in the release of growth hormone, which also stimulates collagen production.
 No wonder why they call it beauty sleep!
-This is what dermatologists do to look younger overnight.
+Make sure you know these natural sleep remedies that actually work.

 You get a little taller